United States Southern Command: History

 In January 1996 and June 1997, two phases of changes to the Department of Defense Unified Command Plan (UCP) were completed.
 Each phase of the UCP change added territory to SOUTHCOM's area of responsibility.
 The impact of the changes is significant.
 The new AOR includes the Caribbean, its 13 island nations and several U.S. and European territories, the Gulf of Mexico, as well as significant portions of the Atlantic and Pacific Oceans.
 The 1999 update to the UCP also transferred responsibility of an additional portion of the Atlantic Ocean to SOUTHCOM.
 On 1 October 2000, Southern Command assumed responsibility of the adjacent waters in the upper quadrant above Brazil, which was presently under the responsibility of U.S. Joint Forces Command.

 The new AOR encompasses 32 nations (19 in Central and South America and 13 in the Caribbean), of which 31 are democracies, and 14 U.S. and European territories covering more than 15600000 sqmi.

+With the implementation of the Panama Canal Treaties (the Panama Canal Treaty of 1977 and the Treaty concerning the Permanent Neutrality and Operations of the Panama Canal), the U.S. Southern Command was relocated in Miami, Florida, on 26 September 1997.

-With the creation of the United States Department of Homeland Security, USSOUTHCOM Area of Responsibility (October 2002) experienced minor upper boundary redistribution or changes decreasing its total boundary by 1.1 square miles.
+In October 2002 a number of changes were made to the Unified Command Plan, including the creation of U.S. Northern Command.
+As part of these changes, Southern Command's Area of Responsibility changed decreasing its total boundary by 1.1 square miles.
 (14.5 million square miles (23.2 million square kilometers.)

-With the implementation of the Panama Canal Treaties (the Panama Canal Treaty of 1977 and the Treaty concerning the Permanent Neutrality and Operations of the Panama Canal), the U.S. Southern Command was relocated in Miami, Florida, on 26 September 1997.

 A new headquarters building was constructed and opened in 2010 adjacent to the old rented building in the Doral area of Miami-Dade County.
-The complex features state-of-the-art planning and conference facilities.
-This capability is showcased in the 45,000-square-foot Conference Center of the Americas, which can support meetings of differing classification levels and multiple translations, information sources and video conferencing.
+The complex has state-of-the-art planning and conference facilities.
+The 45,000-square-foot Conference Center of the Americas can support meetings of differing classification levels and multiple translations, information sources and video conferencing.

 In 2012, as many as a dozen SouthCom service members, together with a number of Secret Service officers, were disciplined after they were found to have brought prostitutes to their rooms shortly before President Obama arrived for a summit in Cartagena, Colombia.
 According to the Associated Press seven Army soldiers and two Marines received administrative punishments for what an official report cited by the wire service said was misconduct consisting "almost exclusively of patronizing prostitutes and adultery."
-Hiring prostitutes, the report added, "is a violation of the U.S. military code of justice."
+Hiring prostitutes, the report indicated, is a violation of the Uniform Code of Military Justice.

 In 2014, SouthCom commander Kelly testified that while border security was an 'Existential' threat to the country, due to Budget sequestration in 2013 his forces were unable to respond to 75% of illicit trafficking events.